DrDonk/OC4VM/readme.md

 * Run macOS on Intel CPUs
 * Run macOS on AMD CPUs (experimental)
 * Boot to macOS Recovery mode which is broken in VMware's EFI implementation
-* Easily change SIP settings using an EFI utility
 * Add Intel e1000e virtual NIC compatibility for Ventura and later versions of macOS

 What OC4VM cannot do: